Hastings and Prince Edward Regiment

 The Hastings and Prince Edward Regiment is a Primary Reserve infantry regiment of the Canadian Army.
 The regiment is part of 33 Canadian Brigade Group, one of four brigade groups of 4th Canadian Division.
-The regimental headquarters and one company (A Company, Assoro Company) are located at 187 Pinnacle Street in Belleville, with additional companies in Peterborough and Cobourg.
-The Peterborough Armoury houses what was traditionally B Company or Moro Company, and C Company or Cassino Company is housed in an industrial mall unit on Willmott Street in Cobourg.
+The regimental headquarters and one company (A Company, Assoro Company) are at 187 Pinnacle Street in Belleville and on Willmott Street in Cobourg, with another rifle company in Peterborough.
+The Peterborough Armoury houses what was traditionally B Company or Moro Company.
+Moro Company also serves as the headquarters for the regiment’s Assault Pioneer Platoon.
 Normally, the regiment deploys as a composite, Ortona Company, while the headquarters and administration form Somme Company.

+In 2017, the Canadian Army assigned the Hastings and Prince Edward Regiment the mission task to raise, train, and maintain the assault pioneer combat support capability within the 4th Canadian Division.
+Since taking on the task, the regiment has trained more assault pioneers than any other unit outside of the Canadian Army’s Combat Training Centre.
+Hasty P assault pioneers have deployed on training exercises with the 3rd Battalion, the Royal Canadian Regiment and overseas on Operation Unifier.

-The commanding officer is Lieutenant-Colonel Marc Gallant, who took over from Lieutenant-Colonel Roy van den Berg on 1 September 2021.
+The commanding officer is Lieutenant-Colonel Angelo Manzara, who took over from Lieutenant-Colonel Marc Gallant on 11 May 2023.
 Commanding officers normally hold the position for a term of three years.
 The regimental sergeant major is Chief Warrant Officer Roderick McNeil.
-The colonel-in-chief is Prince Edward, Earl of Wessex, who visited the regiment in June 2005 and received a guard of honour from the regiment during his visit to Old Fort Henry in Kingston in June 2008.
+The colonel-in-chief is Prince Edward, Duke of Edinburgh, who visited the regiment in June 2005 and received a guard of honour from the regiment during his visit to Old Fort Henry in Kingston in June 2008.